systemtruststores/systemtruststores.github.io/docs/rationale/index.md

 ### on Android

-On Android the trust store is the System Trust Store.
+On Android the truststore is the System Trust Store.

 Standard Android apps (which run on Android Runtime, ART) can integrate with the System Trust Store in the following ways: